 A project advisor is a preceptor who is a content expert in the subject matter of a specific project.
-Each resident will have a project advisor for every project undertaken during the residency year, including but not limited to the longitudinal research project, both medication use evaluations (MUEs), and all presentations.
+Each resident will have a project advisor for every project undertaken during the residency year, including but not limited to the longitudinal research project, medication use evaluations (MUEs), and all presentations.
 The project advisor assumes the primary responsibility of guiding the resident in completing the required project; it is the resident's responsibility to take the active lead role on every project.
 The project advisor assists the resident in planning and implementation of the project to ensure successful outcomes.
 The project advisor will also evaluate the resident as needed and provide feedback on resident performance.

-PGY1 Residents are expected to identify their project advisors:Research Projectby end of OrientationMUE #1by end of OrientationAll other projects4 weeks prior to project due datePCV2 Residents are supported to identify their project advisors:
+PGY1 Residents are expected to identify their project advisors:

+Research Project by end of Orientation MUE by end of Orientation All other projects 4 weeks prior to project due date PGY2 Residents are exp pected to identify their project advisors:

+MUE by end of block 2

-PGY2 Residents are expected to identify their project advisors:MUEby end of block 2Research projectby end of research blockAll other projects4 weeks prior to project due date
+Research project by end of research block

+All other projects 4 weeks prior to project due date